ejosborn/ejosborn/README.md

 A project that I am currently working on is building a personal portfolio website for myself using REACT.
 As of July 1st, you can visit it at https://ellisosborn.com/.
 I am still planning on working on it as the "More About Me" and "My Latest Project" tabs are not yet finished.

-I am interested in everything backend, working with data databases, quality assurance, web developement, and software engineering.
+I am interested in everything backend, working with databases, quality assurance, web developement, and software engineering.